-This edition was published by St. Martin's Griffin on January 5, 2010 in paperback and has 312 pages.
+This erotic romance, erotica is a paperback edition that was published by St. Martin's Griffin on January 5, 2010 and has 312 pages.

 Eleventh in the Bound Hearts erotica romance series.
 The couple focus is on Marty Mathews and Prince Khalid el Hamid-Mustafa.